jacob-8/svelte-scoped-uno/README.md

 **Preflights** and **safelist** classes will be added to the global styles import that you should have already placed before `%sveltekit.head%` if you read the setup instructions in [Svelte/SvelteKit Scoped Mode](/packages/vite/README.md#sveltesveltekit-scoped-mode).
 Note that safelist classes will not be compiled into local component styles as they will be placed into the global stylesheet.

 - If you use a particularly heavy class in many locations, consider adding it to your safelist so it will only be declared once, in the global styles.
-- If you are building individual library components that need to be consumed by themselves without a global stylesheet you can also add either `uno:preflights` or `uno:safelist` to your style tag, e.g. `<style uno:preflights uno:safelist>...</style>`, to have them placed at the beginning of that component's style tag.

 **Presets** need to be handled on a case-by-case basis:
 - All of the presets that add basic utilities will work (uno, mini, wind, etc...)